School of Medicine

 Clinical Assistant Professor, Surgery - Plastic & Reconstructive Surgery

-Bio Dr. Dyani Gaudilliere is a Clinical Assistant Professor in Dental Surgery, Hospital Dentistry, Dental Oncology, and Oral Medicine & Maxillofacial Surgery.
-As a hospital dentist she specializes in the surgical treatment of infection and trauma to the teeth and supporting alveolar bone.
-She also performs medically necessary dental extractions in the context of larger medical conditions, such as cardiac disease, joint replacement, or organ transplantation.
-As a dental oncologist, she specializes in surgical dental treatment prior to, during, and following radiation therapy and chemotherapy.
+Bio Dr. Dyani Gaudilliere specializes in Dental Surgery and Oral Oncology in a hospital setting.
+As a hospital dentist she performs surgical treatment of infection and trauma to the teeth and supporting alveolar bone.
+She also performs medically necessary dental clearance and extractions in the context of larger medical conditions, such as cardiac disease, joint replacement, or organ transplantation.
+As an oral oncologist, she specializes in surgical dental treatment prior to, during, and following radiation therapy and chemotherapy.

 Amato J. Giaccia